box/developer.box.com/pages/platform/application-types.md

 seamlessly
 with the Box user experience.
 They enable users to edit, share, or modify content stored in Box using a third-party application.
-Such integrations can add new features to Box users and be added to Recommended Apps in Box Preview, enhancing the user experience by integrating with various content types and file extensions.
+Such integrations can add new features to Box users and be added to Recommended Web Integrations in Box Preview, enhancing the user experience by integrating with various content types and file extensions.